 Item Response Anti social behaviour on the park.
-CCTV surveillance is included in the design Close proximity to Tavern / Liquor outlet. and Crime Prevention through Environmental Design principles applied to the design to Additional security/better monitoring of park. mitigate the occurrence of anti-social behaviour.
+CCTV surveillance is included in the design and Close proximity to Tavern / Liquor outlet.
+Crime Prevention through Environmental Design principles applied to the design to mitigate the Additional security/better monitoring of park. occurrence of anti-social behaviour.
 Anti-social behaviour associated with the toilets can be addressed through altering the closing times of the self-locking mechanism.
 Additional waste bins.
 The number of bins has been reviewed and no further action is required.
 Waste bins to include dog waste bags.
 Bins will include dog waste bags.
 Play equipment to be shaded Built shade structures are not supported by the City.
 Shade trees are included in the planting proposal and inbuilt roofing components will be provided by the play equipment structure wherever practical.

-Legislation Not applicable.

-Strategic Community Plan

-Key theme Quality Urban Environment.

 Objective Quality open spaces.

 Strategic initiative Employ quality and enduring infrastructure designs that encourage high utilisation and increased outdoor activity.

 Policy Community Consultation and Engagement Policy.

 Sustainability Statement Policy.
 Access and Equity Policy.